Mom has M.S.,Dad leaves due to fear, son Patrick is hit by a car and is in a coma.

 Dorothy's eyes met Russ's and he knew she was counting on him now.
 Stress has a very negative effect on Multiple Sclerosis.
 She was so exhausted, her voice was only a whisper and Russ had to put her in a wheelchair.
 She felt like a wilting flower.

-She whispered, "He is my everything.
+She whispered, "He's my everything.
 What if he doesn't make it?
-Do you think he is hurting?"
+Do you think he's hurting?"

 When Patrick came out of surgery, he was pale and looked extremely ill.
 They both sat by his bedside for hours.
 Although he was hooked up to a ventilator and couldn't speak they talked to him about future adventures and getting a puppy.

 They were ecstatic but the nurses said not to get too excited.
+He was sedated to keep him from fighting the ventilator.
 It is a "wait and see" process, requiring patience.

 He had to show more purposeful brain activity first.
 Dorothy had read enough to know if he survived, there would be months of physical therapy, possibly speech, hearing and sight.

-In the evenings, Russ and Dorothy left together, stopping somewhere to eat and then exhausted, they fell into bed hugging.
+In the evenings, Russ and Dorothy left together when the RN pushed them out.
+After all she would call immediately if there was a change.
+They stopped somewhere to eat and then exhausted, they fell into their bed hugging.
 They needed each other to share this tragedy.

 Days went by and Patrick came off the ventilator, then he began to speak slowly, mixing words.
 Therapists worked with Patrick for weeks and his parents took turns at home.
 The two discussed everything which created a family closeness.